fatih/color/README.md

 ### RGB colors

-If your terminal supports 24-bit colors, you can use RGB color codes
+If your terminal supports 24-bit colors, you can use RGB color codes.

 ```go
 color.RGB(255, 128, 0).Println("foreground orange")